BELGIUM – WEST FLANDERS

 City Pavilion.
 Across from the Belfry, this open-air pavilion has a double-peaked roof of wood and glass windows.
 Locals call it the “sheep shed” and with its good acoustics holds music shows.

-Belfort.
 Ghent’s soaring 14th-century belfry is topped by a large weathervane dragon.
 Climb to the top for the best views of Ghent.

-St Baalskathedraal Cathedral (St Bravo).
+(St Bravo).
 This towering church has fine stained glass and an unusual combination of brick vaulting and stone tracery.
 There is a whale skeleton behind the altar signifying Jonah and the Whale.

 It has good art with pieces by Ruebens and Van Eyck’s 1432 masterpiece The Adoration of the Mystic Lamb. €4 gets you into the painting kept in a special temperature-controlled, half-darkened chapel.
-If you don’t want to pay, a small copy is kept in side-chapel 30, the sixth on the right beside the altar.
+If you don’t want to pay, a small copy is kept in side chapel 30, the sixth on the right beside the altar.
 Inside, pay €1 for the necessary audio guide.

 It is one of the earliest major works of art ever untaken using oil paints.
 It’s had more than its share of adventures: it narrowly survived the Calvinists, was marched off to Paris during the French Revolution, two panels were stolen in 1934 and only one returned (the subject of an investigative thriller The Sacred Panel published in 2010), the second has never been found but a copy was painted to make the 12 panels picture complete, and was grabbed by the Germans during WWII who concealed it in an Austrian salt mine.
 The nudity of Adam and Eve so horrified Austria’s Emperor Joseph II that he had them replaced with clothed versions.
-Since 2017, individual panels are periodically removed for restoration at MSK.
+Since 2017, individual panels have been periodically removed for restoration at MSK.

 Gravensteen.
 The Counts of Flanders 12th century stone castle has moats, turrets and arrow slits.
 It was converted into a cotton mill in the 19th century, it has been restored – the guillotine and methods of torture were rather gruesome.